button/button-client-node/README.md

 All callbacks will be invoked with two arguments.  `err` will be an `Error` object if an error occurred and `null` otherwise.  `res` will be the API response if the request succeeded or `null` otherwise.

+If an `Error` is returned after the client receives a response, such as for an upstream HTTP error, the `Error.response` property will be set to the NodeJS `response` object.

 #### Promise

 `button-client-node` supports a promise interface.
 To make a promise-based request, supply a function that accepts a single resolver function and returns a new promise on the `promise` key of your `config`.
 Additionally, you must omit the callback from your API function call.